petre-renware/api_to_roefact/xl2roefact/doc/README_xl2roefact_library.md

 * `app_cli` contains the code for `xl2roefact` application command line (CLI) format

 Below is presented the ***skeleton logic*** of those modules which and where is relevant <small markdown="1">ie meaning where is not enough obvious from code or code complexity exceed usual limits (*for example nore than 100 lines of code per function*)</small>.
-For more technical details and specification regarding modules [see 810.05a-xl2roefact_DLD_specs.md file](./810.05a-xl2roefact_DLD_specs.md)
+For more technical details and specification regarding modules [see API Reference](./810.05a-xl2roefact_DLD_specs.md)

 ### rdinv module logic